gchers/fbleau/README.md

 # Getting started

+F-BLEAU is provided as a command line tool, `fbleau`.
+Python bindings also exist (see below).

-F-BLEAU takes as input CSV data containing examples of system's inputs and outputs.
+`fbleau` takes as input CSV data containing examples of system's inputs and outputs.
 It currently requires two CSV files as input: a _training_ file and a _validation_ (or _test_) file, such as: